PCMDI/obs4MIPs-cmor-tables/README.md

     - `frequency`
     - many other `required_global_attributes`

-## Implementation of new source_ids
+## Preparing a new obs4MIPs-compliant dataset

-To propose a new `source_id`, [open an issue in this repo](https://github.com/PCMDI/obs4MIPs-cmor-tables/issues/new/choose).
+The first step is to propose a new `source_id`, [open an issue in this repo](https://github.com/PCMDI/obs4MIPs-cmor-tables/issues/new/choose).
 When submitting an issue, a template is provided for contributors to modify for their proposed `source_id`.
 Once the issue is submitted, one of the site maintainers will review it and when ready will execute its implementation into the database of `source_ids` maintained within the [`obs4MIPs_source_id.json`](https://github.com/PCMDI/obs4MIPs-cmor-tables/blob/master/obs4MIPs_source_id.json) file in this repo.
+Once a source_id is registered, data contributors can [follow the recipe for preparing obs4MIPs-compliant data](https://github.com/PCMDI/obs4MIPs-cmor-tables/blob/master/inputs/README.md).

 ## Obs4MIPs Data Delivery Team (DDT)